NGZheWee/CSE140L_DigitalSystemsLab_UCSD/README.md

 # CSE140L: Digital Systems Laboratory (Spring 2023, UCSD)

-This repository contains coursework from **CSE140L: Digital Systems Laboratory**, which I took in Fall 2022 at UC San Diego.
+This repository contains coursework from **CSE140L: Digital Systems Laboratory**, which I took in Spring 2023 at UC San Diego.
 The course focuses on the design, simulation, and implementation of digital systems using hardware description languages (HDLs) like Verilog.

 ## Contents: